 In 2012, the club held its first official USCF Rated Tournament, the East Bay Open, held over Veterans Day Weekend.
 The event attracted 97 players from all over California.
 It was the culmination of the efforts of many of the clubs members.

-Club dues are at present entirely voluntary and can be paid or made but once a year via a donation of either cash or a non-cash item or items of use, interest or value to the club.
+Club dues are at present entirely voluntary and can be paid via a donation of either cash or a non-cash item or items of use, interest or value to the club.

 Thank you for your interest, welcome to the club, and see you at Starbucks!